-- The following courses are required.
-BIO 111 General Biology I (4 SHC) CHM 151 General Chemistry I (4 SHC) CHM 152 General Chemistry II (4 SHC) Credit will not be awarded for both BIO 110 and BIO 111 Credit will not be awarded for both CHM 131/131A and CHM 151 - One of the following courses is required.
+BIO 111 General Biology I (4 SHC)

+CHM 151 General Chemistry I (4 SHC)

+CHM 152 General Chemistry II (4 SHC)

+Credit will not be awarded for both BIO 110 and BIO 111 Credit will not be awarded for both CHM 131/131A and CHM 151

 BIO 112, 120, 130

 Two of the following courses are required.

-MAT 151, 171, 172, 175, 263, 271, 272, 273 Credit will not be awarded for both MAT 263 and MAT 271 or for both MAT 172 and MAT 175.
+MAT 151, 171, 172, 175, 263, 271, 272, 273

+Credit will not be awarded for both MAT 263 and MAT 271 or for both MAT 172 and MAT 175.

-Credit will not be awarded for both BIO 110 and BIO 112 Note: Additional lab courses may be required for math classes taken at Coastal Carolina Community College.
+Note: Additional lab courses may be required for math classes taken at Coastal Carolina Community College.

-- The following courses are required.
-(5-6 SHC) - ACA 111 College Student Success (1 SHC) - CIS 110 Introduction to Computers (3 SHC) or - CIS 115 Introduction to Programming and Logic (3 SHC) - PED 110 Fit and Well for Life (2 SHC) or - PED 111 Physical Fitness I (1 SHC) - 11 additional hours of approved college transfer credit in mathematics, natural sciences, or computer science are required.
-Credit will not be awarded for both BIO 175 and BIO 275 - 0-3 additional hours of approved college transfer credit are needed to complete the required sixty-five semester hours credit.
+ACA 111 College Student Success (1 SHC) CIS 110 Introduction to Computers (3 SHC) or

+CIS 115 Introduction to Programming and Logic (3 SHC)

+PED 110 Fit and Well for Life (2 SHC) or PED 111 Physical Fitness I (1 SHC)

+11 additional hours of approved college transfer credit in mathematics, natural sciences, or computer science are required.

+0-3 additional hours of approved college transfer credit are needed to complete the required sixty-five semester hours credit.

+Students must meet the receiving university's foreign language and/or health and physical education requirements, if applicable, prior to or after transfer to the senior institution.

 Grade point average requirements vary and admission is competitive across the several programs in Biology and Biology Education.
-Admission to teacher licensure programs requires satisfactory scores on PRAXIS I and II.
+Admission to teacher licensure programs requires satisfactory scores on PRAxIS I and II.